 In the fall of 2012, the Hall Art Foundation in Reading, Vermont opened its doors to the public – welcoming visitors to view its program of rotating, temporary exhibitions of contemporary art.
-Exhibitions are held seasonally, from May through November, and are open to the public by appointment.
+Exhibitions are held seasonally, from May through November.

 Converted from a former dairy farm, the property consists of a stone farmhouse, cow barn, horse barn and tractor barn, grouped together at the southern extremity of the village of Felchville (also known as Reading).
-The farmhouse and barns are situated next to a waterfall on a tributary of the Black River, and are surrounded by pastures, hayfields and extensive woodland.
-In 2017, the campus of converted galleries expanded with a new visitor center in a converted historic clapboard home across the road.
+The farmhouse and barns are situated next to a waterfall on a tributary of the Black River, and are surrounded by approximately 400 acres of pastures, hayfields and extensive woodland.
+The campus of converted galleries has recently been expanded with a new reception center and cafe in a converted historic clapboard home across the road.

 Admission: $10 pp

-Private tours for groups of up to 15 people are availalbe for a fixed price of $250.
+Private tours for groups of up to 15 people are available for a fixed price of $250.
 Arrangements must be scheduled in advance.
-Please contact email@example.com.
+Please contact email@example.com

 Need help?
 Contact firstname.lastname@example.org